lexlex47/timesheet/README.md

 ```
 and return the amount of current time range;

-- Third, if finish_time is not covered, it means current time range will need fully caculate
+- Third, if finish_time is not covered, it means the current time range will need to fully calculate:
 ```
 amount = @caculator.amount_caculate(@start_time, range.range_end, range.rate)
 ```
-also, the start_time will be assign to curren time range's end_time, because the caculation is not complete yet, there still other time period left:
+also, the start_time will be assigned to the current time range's end_time, because the calculation is not complete yet, there still other time period left:
 ```
 @start_time = range.range_end
 return amount